AnustupJana/QuickFieldEditor-plugin/README.md

 - **Started**: July 06, 2025
 - **License**: GNU General Public License v2.0 or later

 ## Issues and Support
-- Report bugs or suggest features via the [issue tracker](https://github.com/yourusername/quick_field_editor/issues).
+- Report bugs or suggest features via the [issue tracker](https://github.com/AnustupJana/QuickFieldEditor-plugin/issues).
 - For questions, contact the author at anustupjana21@gmail.com.

-## Acknowledgments
-- Built using the QGIS Python API and Plugin Builder.
-- Thanks to the QGIS community for their support and resources.

 ## License
 This plugin is licensed under the **GNU General Public License v2.0 or later**.
-See the [LICENSE](https://github.com/yourusername/quick_field_editor/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/AnustupJana/QuickFieldEditor-plugin/blob/main/LICENSE) file for details.